Is Invoice Factoring the Same as AR Financing?

 What is Invoice Factoring?

-In a previous post, we covered invoice factoring as a type of commercial finance that converts outstanding invoices into immediate cash.
-Factoring serves as a reliable alternative to a line of credit and helps businesses who:
+Invoice factoring is an alternative financing solution where outstanding invoices are converted into immediate cash.
+Factoring serves as a reliable alternative to a line of credit and other traditional bank loans, helping businesses that:

 - Want to launch as a start-up